 Live birth: (according to UN recommendations) a foetus is live-born if it gives any sign of life after birth, regardless of the length of pregnancy and the length of life after birth.
-Total fertility rate: it expresses to how many children a female would give birth during her life at the birth frequency by age of the given year.
-Crude (gross) reproduction rate: it shows to how many daughters a female would give birth during her life at a birth frequency by age of the given year.
+Total fertility rate: it expresses to how many children a female would give birth during her life at the age specific birth rate of the given year.
+Crude (gross) reproduction rate: it shows to how many daughters a female would give birth during her life at the age specific birth rate of the given year.
 Net reproduction rate: it indicates how many daughters per female would reach the childbearing age at the mortality rate of the given year.
 If the value of the indicator is 1, this shows the stagnation of the population, a value over 1 means an increase and a value under 1 a decrease.

 Foetal loss: foetal deaths and induced abortions together.